 |

-Join us on a guided hike down our Lake Trail!
+Join our Naturalist on a guided hike down our Lake Trail!
 This is about a 1 1/2 hour hike so bring a bottle of water.
 We will meet at the Interpretive Center to hit the trail to check out all the plants and animals that call our park home!
 See you there!
 Parking fee required.
 912-287-4900.

 View Event Details